brightpuddle/py-aci-monitor/README.md

 # ACI upgrade status monitor

 **NOTE** This tool was ported to Go.
+This codebase is receiving no further updates and is here for reference only.
 The Go version provides pre-built, cross-platform binaries, has no dependencies, and runs significantly faster than this version.
-Unless integrating this into existing Python tooling, it's recommended to use the binary version.

 https://github.com/brightpuddle/aci-monitor